Understanding Weak Wi-Fi in Industrial Settings

 5. Channel Overlap & Misconfiguration

-Two APs on the same channel = interference.
+Two APs on the same channel lead to interference.
 Think of two radio DJs broadcasting on the same frequency.

 Technical Insight: How Enterprise Access Points Actually Radiate Signal